Christian Cautions

 SECTION I

-DAVID was much concerned to know this concerning himself.
+All men should be much concerned to know whether they do not live in some way of sin David was much concerned to know this concerning himself.
 He searched himself.
 He examined his own heart and ways.
 But he did not trust to that.
 He was still afraid lest there might be some wicked way in him which had escaped his notice.
 Therefore he cries to God to search him.
 And his earnestness appears in the frequent repetition of the same request in different words: “Search me, O God, and know my heart; try me, and know my thoughts.”
 He was very earnest to know whether there were not some evil way or other in him, in which he went on, and did not take notice of.

 I. We ought to be much concerned to know whether we do not live in a state of sin.
 All unregenerate men live in sin.
 We are born under the power and dominion of sin, are sold under sin.
 Every unconverted sinner is a devoted servant to sin and Satan.
 We should look upon it as of the greatest importance to us, to know in what state we are, whether we ever had any change made in our hearts from sin to holiness, or whether we be not still in the gall of bitterness and bond of iniquity; whether ever sin were truly mortified in us; whether we do not live in the sin of unbelief, and in the rejection of the Savior.
 This is what the apostle insists upon with the Corinthians.
 2 Cor.
-13:5, “Examine yourselves, whether ye be in the faith; prove your own selves; know ye not your own selves, how that Jesus Christ is in you, except ye be reprobates?”
+13:5,”Examine yourselves, whether ye be in the faith; prove your own selves; know ye not your own selves, how that Jesus Christ is in you, except ye be reprobates?”
 Those who entertain the opinion and hope of themselves, that they are godly, should take great care to see that their foundation be right.
 Those that are in doubt should not give themselves rest till the matter be resolved.

 Every unconverted person lives in a sinful way.
 He not only lives in a particular evil practice, but the whole course of his life is sinful.
 The imagination of the thoughts of his heart is only evil continually.
 He not only doth evil, but he doth no good, Psa.
-14:3, “They are altogether become filthy: there is none that doeth good, no not one.”
+14:3,”They are altogether become filthy: there is none that doeth good, no not one.”
 Sin is an unconverted man’s trade.
 It is the work and business of his life.
 For he is the servant of sin.
 And ordinarily hypocrites, or those who are wicked men, and yet think themselves godly, and make a profession accordingly, are especially odious and abominable to God.

 II.
 We ought to be much concerned to know whether we do not live in some particular way which is offensive and displeasing to God.
 This is what I principally intend.
 We ought to be much concerned to know whether we do not live in the gratification of some lust, either in practice or in our thoughts, whether we do not live in the omission of some duty, something which God expects we should do, whether we do not go into some practice or manner of behavior, which is not warrantable.
 We should inquire whether we do not live in some practice which is against our light, and whether we do not allow ourselves in known sins.